aleksey-nikolaev/predef_wiki/OperatingSystems.md

 Identification|`__VOS__`| |
 Version|`__VOS__`|V|V = Version

-Please notice that the `__VOS__` macro is defined by the compiler, but as several compilers can co-exist in the same OS release, the version number is not reliable.
+Notice that the `__VOS__` macro is defined by the compiler, but as several compilers can co-exist in the same OS release, the version number is not reliable.

 ## [SVR4 Environment](http://en.wikipedia.org/wiki/UNIX_System_V) ##